Anku5hk/Programmers_guide_to_Python/book.md

 #### 3.1.1 Array
 * *list* allows to hold data of any data-type/object which is great, but this means the data is usually less tightly coupled, so they end up taking more storage.
 To hold a large amount of data efficiently one can utilize the *array* types.
 * Similar to *list*s they are mutable, iterables, they support indexing, slicing, they even share almost all *list* operations.
 The difference is they allow storing data of limited types only such as characters, integers or floating point numbers and one data type per array.
 It has to be one of in C language's Data-Types (eg. *signed int*/*unsigned float*).
-* They are not part of the core Python, so they need to be imported from the *array* module and are required to be declared first.
-When declaring we need to define the type of data the *array* can contain, it can be one of types mentioned in the table shown [here](https://docs.python.org/3/library/array.html#module-array).
+* Arrays are not part of the core Python, so they need to be imported from the *array* module.
+While defining we need to provide the type of data the *array* can contain, it can be one of types mentioned in the table shown [here](https://docs.python.org/3/library/array.html#module-array).
 * Creating an array.
 ```Python
 import sys